Printing Digital Products Affordably

 I am a dollar and cents girl and feel like the only way to really compare is with a spreadsheet, which I've prepared below!

-If we go back to the previous post in this series, we can see that yes- if you use $100 worth of materials that you purchase for $25 and then pay $10-20 to print at home or via Family Nest Printing, you're going to save a huge amount!
+If we go back to the previous post in this series, we can see that YES: If you use $100 worth of materials that you purchase for $25 (in a bundle of some sort) and then pay $10-20 to print at home or via Watson Family Press, you're going to save a huge amount!

 Printer/Ink Recommendations: I have created an idea list in my Amazon shop to share the printer, ink, paper, and cardstock that I have used long-term and have been very happy with.
 You can visit that HERE.